MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 ## Limitations

 *  Script is only supported in Azure Data Explorer ; it isn't supported in Synapse Data Explorer pools
-*  Two scripts can't be added in parallel on the same cluster.
+*  Two scripts can't be added / modified / removed in parallel on the same cluster.
 This results in the following error: `Code="ServiceIsInMaintenance"`.
-You can work around the issue by placing a dependency between the two scripts so that they are created sequentially.
+You can work around the issue by placing a dependency between the two scripts so that they are created / updated sequentially.
-    * A script can't be removed while another is being added.
-    * Two scripts can't be removed at the same time.

 ## Troubleshooting